SuperTails/wasmcraft2/README.md

 ## Inserting Sleep Calls

-Currently, programs compiled under Wasmcraft have to have sleep calls manually inserted into them.
+Currently, programs compiled under Wasmcraft have to have sleep calls manually inserted into them under certain circumstances.
 This is because Minecraft tries to execute all commands in a datapack function call within a single game tick, so in the worst case a very long-running function will freeze the game world indefinitely.

+Wasmcraft currently inserts sleep checks before functions and inside of loops, but long stretches of code that don't have any loops or function calls can end up having too many commands to work properly, and some instructions are not command-counted properly (like memset).

-The `mc_sleep()` function provided in `mcinterface.h` will pause execution and resume it on the next game tick.
+In these cases, the `mc_sleep()` function provided in `mcinterface.h` will pause execution and resume it on the next game tick.
 If sleep calls are inserted too frequently, the datapack will run very slowly.
 However, if sleep calls are not inserted frequently enough, the game will lag or command execution will be canceled by the game entirely.